-In the 1930s, after heroin was deemed illegal, it began to be smuggled from China into the U.S. A black market opened in Chinatown in New York City and spread outward.
+In the 1930s, after heroin was deemed illegal, it began to be smuggled from China into America.
+A black market opened in Chinatown in New York City and spread outward.

-This remained the state of affairs until 1948, when gangsters from Corsica (a French island west of the Italian peninsula) connected with U.S. Mafia drug distributors and began to overtake the market.
+This remained the state of affairs until 1948 when gangsters from Corsica (a French island west of the Italian peninsula) connected with U.S. Mafia drug distributors and began to overtake the market.
 Turkish opium was refined in Marseille and sold in New York City.
-This allowed for a rise in American users, and, between 1965 and 1970, there were an estimated 750,000 heroin addicts in the country.
+This allowed for a rise in Americans using the drug, and, between 1965 and 1970, there were an estimated 750,000 heroin addicts in the country.